microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/README.md

 |Data Lake Gen2Storage_account Key    | Storage account access key | Access key of your storage account|

-# Connecting data factory to On-Premise SQL DB
+# Connecting data factory to On-Premise SQL DB or Firewall enabled Azure SQL DB
-To connect Azure data factory to your on-premise environment, you need to create Self-Hosted integration runtime for your Azure data factory.Follow the documentation link to install and configure Self-Hosted Integration runtime [ Create a Self-hosted integration runtime](https://docs.microsoft.com/en-us/azure/data-factory/create-self-hosted-integration-runtime#create-a-self-hosted-ir-via-azure-data-factory-ui) and then change the integration runtime for your SQLServerDB link services, validate connection and deploy changes to your data factory.
+To connect Azure data factory to your on-premise environment or firewall enabled Azure SQL DB, you need to create Self-Hosted integration runtime for your Azure data factory.Follow the documentation link to install and configure Self-Hosted Integration runtime [ Create a Self-hosted integration runtime](https://docs.microsoft.com/en-us/azure/data-factory/create-self-hosted-integration-runtime#create-a-self-hosted-ir-via-azure-data-factory-ui) and then change the integration runtime for your SQLServerDB link services, validate connection and deploy changes to your data factory.

 # Pipeline execution and monitoring
 Once data factory pipeline is deployed and connection to SQL Database and Datalake is validated, you can use Data factory pipeline __SQLTablesToADLS__ to export SQL table data to Azure data lake as shown in the following screenshot.